fresheed/tubu/README.md

 - The errors occurring at any stage are propagated to the main function, except for timeouts that are treated differently as described above
 - DASH server, as well as location of .mpd manifest file in it, is currently hardcoded

-Future work:
+Future work: since the goal of the project is practicing async Rust and systems programming, the corresponding items have higher priority, even despite e.g. proper testing obviously being useful:
 - [x] complete environment setup with `docker compose`
+- [x] graceful shutdown
+- [ ] intercepting the internal calls of `ffmpeg` and passing the information into the tubu process
 - [ ] making server and manifest location the input arguments
 - [ ] integration tests (at least binary match of downloaded individual segments)
-- [x] graceful shutdown
 - [ ] resumable downloads: before starting, tubu should check whether (some of) segments have already been downloaded
 - [ ] final muxing without `ffmpeg`